-Pumping costs at the Town's wastewater treatment plant will soon be mitigated through the installation of a solar array that is designed to provide the majority of the pumping-related electricity costs at a discounted rate.
-The 20-year power purchase agreement stipulates that any excess power generated will be paid for by the Town at the going electricity rate, which could be substantially higher.
-A substantial decrease in the amount of wastewater needing treatment could negatively affect the Town budget.
+Solar array overproduction and the power purchase agreement: Electricity costs at the Town's wastewater treatment plant are being substantially reduced through the installation of the solar array that offsets approximately 80 percent of the electricity costs for wastewater treatment.
+The 20-year power purchase agreement stipulates that the Town is responsible for paying a flat rate of 6.9 cents for the solar electricity produced, even if wastewater use and corresponding fees for wastewater treatment decrease.
+A substantial decrease in the amount of wastewater needing treatment could affect the negotiated stipulations concerning overproduction that are included in the Power Purchase Agreement.